 The NSW DPI has been trialling some different treatments in commercial citrus orchards.
 One organic treatment method is showing promise.
 It involves spraying calcined kaolin clay (Surround®) twice during the citrus gall wasp emergence period.
 This disrupts the laying of eggs and has shown to reduce gall occurrence significantly.
 We’ve decided to include this treatment as it’s relatively inexpensive, easy to apply and it’s organic.

 Calcined Kaolin Clay (Surround®) is to be applied fortnightly for a total of three applications.
 The first application is to occur in spring at the start of each October.
+UPDATE 05/12/17: Going forward we will adjust the application of spraying the kaolin clay treatment so that we spray fortnightly applications four times, with the first application in the third week of October (see December 2017 update below)

 It is to be applied at the “sunburn rate”.
 To do this we mixed 8 spoonfuls of power in a small jar of water.
 This was then tipped into a sprayer and made up to a final volume of 2 litres by adding more water.
 The trees are to be moved away from the other trees for treatment.
 The clay is applied using the sprayer and allowed to dry before being returned to their usual position.